 - Cutting curly hair Rezo style makes your hair look bigger and becomes fair easier to manage

 - During washing, another stylist emphasizes the importance of using enough water during the wash.
 Hydration is key for frizz-free curls!

 My favourite part of this video was when Kelly asks Nubia how she came about creating this signature cut.

 Nubia explains that she wanted to create an inclusive sisterhood of women from all backgrounds with various hair textures.
 This is so that any curly girl would have someone to look up to.

-Too often we see the same curl patterns or textures in mainstream media and are told that the problem is YOU or YOUR hair type.
+Too often we see the same curl patterns or textures in mainstream media which tells us that the problem is YOU or YOUR hair type.

-Nubia emphasizes that it’s never you, it’s your hair cut!
+Nubia emphasises that it’s never you, it’s your hair cut!

 She ends the session by stating that it is our obligation and duty to society to build a stronger community and to make every curly girl feel proud of themselves and how they look.

 The price of a Rezo cut usually starts around $90 dollars but can be as much as $225 at some salons.